Ulric Bokeme: Glory

 Bokeme signed with Glory on August 23, 2019.
 He made his promotional debut against Yousri Belgaroui at Glory 69: Düsseldorf on October 12, 2019.
-Yousri won the fight by a unanimous decision.
+Bokeme lost the fight by a unanimous decision.

 He achieved his first Glory victory at Glory Collision 2 on December 21, 2019, when he won a unanimous decision against Kevin Van Heeckeren.

 Return

 Bokeme was booked to face Romain Falendry at AMC Collision I on June 11, 2022, following an eighteen-month absence from the sport.
 He won the fight by decision.

 Bokeme was expected to face Serdar Yigit Eroglu at BKK World Kickboxing Championship on October 8, 2022, but he later withdrew from the bout due to visa issues.